-Remuneration system.
 The remuneration system of a PSF determines how its professionals are paid.
 The simplest type of remuneration system pays every professional a fixed income according to his or her position.
 For incentive reasons, at least part of a professional's income will often be contingent on performance, even if the professional is not an owner of the firm.
 We differentiate between three different types of contingent income.
 First, lockstep remuneration divides the income that is contingent on firm performance according to seniority.
 The lockstep remuneration system is considered the traditional profit sharing system for PSFs with internal ownership, especially partnerships.
+Historically, partnerships in the US were required to have profit-sharing rules close to equal sharing (Levin and Tadelis 2005, 156).
 Under this system, all partners of a certain seniority level (i.e., who have been partners for the same number of years) receive the same profit share, irrespective of their billings or any other performance measure.
 However, the concept of dividing contingent income according to seniority is applicable to non-partner professionals as well.
-The lockstep system is thought to facilitate collegial interaction among professionals, such as internal referrals, knowledge sharing, and teamwork, since "the only way to improve individual remuneration is to improve overall profitability" (Angel 2007, p.
-204).
-A drawback of the lockstep system is that free-riding and shirking are encouraged if collegial controls among profit-sharing professionals fail (e.g., Fama and Jensen 1983a; Leibowitz and Tollison 1980).
+The lockstep system is thought to facilitate collegial interaction among professionals, such as internal referrals, knowledge sharing, and teamwork, since "the only way to improve individual remuneration is to improve overall profitability" (Angel 2007, 204).
+A drawback of the lockstep system is that freeriding and shirking are encouraged if collegial controls among profit-sharing professionals fail (e.g., Fama and Jensen 1983a; Leibowitz and Tollison 1980).
 Second, eat-what-you-kill remuneration awards contingent income according to some measure of individual output that makes a direct contribution to firm profits, such as client charges or hours billed.
 More and more firms have introduced performance-based elements into their remuneration system in recent years, both on the partner level (e.g., Griffiths 2005) and on the non-partner level (e.g., Williams 2007), although the elite British law firms especially have been reluctant to abandon the lockstep system (Angel 2007; Begum 2007).
 The eat-what-you-kill system discourages free-riding and shirking and makes it easier to retain "star" professionals that contribute disproportionately strongly to total firm profits (Levin and Tadelis 2005), possibly at the expense of collegiality, since time spent supporting other professionals may not be counted as own contribution to firm profits and thus may not be incentivized financially.
-While lockstep and eat-what-you-kill remuneration have been the focus of the PSF literature, we will introduce a third type of remuneration system: Scorecard remuneration determines contingent income according to some measure of individual behavior, such as feedback on client interaction, leadership skills, etc. provided by other professionals or even clients.
+While lockstep and eat-whatyou-kill remuneration have been the focus of the PSF literature, we will introduce a third type of remuneration system: Scorecard remuneration determines contingent income according to some measure of individual behavior, such as feedback on client interaction, leadership skills, etc. provided by other professionals or even clients.
 Of course, all three systems can be combined in the compensation of a single professional, yet they represent conceptually distinct remuneration systems.